-- It should be visible from both sides and the rear of the vehicle, if possible. - It needs at least $\frac{1}{2}$ -inch clearance to the rear. - It is easiest to remove a small panel, such as a switch blank or a dash bezel, before drilling a 9/32-inch hole. - Use quick-disconnects near the LED wires if the panel is removable.
+It should be visible from both sides and the rear of the vehicle, if possible.

+■ It needs at least 1/2-inch clearance to the rear.

+■ It is easiest to remove a small panel, such as a switch blank or a dash bezel, before drilling a 9/32-inch hole.

+Use quick-disconnects near the LED wires if the panel is removable.
 This lets mechanics or other installers remove the panel without cutting the wires.

-locations for the optional starter kill relay

-If optional starter kill relay or its connections are immediately visible upon removal of the under-dash panel, they can easily be bypassed.
-Always make the relay and its connections difficult to discern from the factory wiring!
-Exposed yellow butt connectors do not look like factory parts, and will not fool anyone!
-For this reason, routing the optional starter kill wires away from the steering column is recommended.